bearops/ebizzle/README.md

 # ebizzle

-A Python tool for ElasticBeanstalk app management.
+A Python wrapper for ElasticBeanstalk app management.

 What can it do?
 * Create a new version of your application.
 * Deploy an existing version of your application.
 * List available versions of your applications.
+* List available applications.
+* List your application's environment variables.

 # Install